Welcome to SelfHelpSupport.org!

 SelfHelpSupport.org supports pro se practitioners through:

 Submit Content to SelfHelpSupport.org

-To submit program materials, news, a link to your website, or an original article, use the "Add a Resource" feature in the Library, News, or Calendar areas.
+To submit program materials, news, a link to your website, or an original article, e-mail Greg Hurley at email@example.com or use the “Add a Resource” feature in the Library, News, or Calendar areas.

 Thank you to the State Justice Institute for funding this project in 2003 and 2005-2007.
 Without their financial assistance, this project would not be possible.
 We are also grateful for financial support from the Judicial Council of California, the Maryland Administrative Office of the Courts, the Chicago-Kent College of Law, and the National Center for State Courts.